SumoLogic/sumologic-documentation/docs/get-started/ai-machine-learning.md

 #### Anomaly Detection

-[Anomaly Detection](/docs/alerts/monitors/create-monitor/#select-monitor-type-and-detection-method), powered by machine learning, efficiently flags suspicious activities by establishing baseline behavior and minimizing false positives.
+Anomaly Detection, powered by machine learning, efficiently flags suspicious activities by establishing baseline behavior and minimizing false positives.
 It also automatically fine-tunes anomaly detection with minimal user input, and you can associate it with a playbook to link anomaly responses with monitors, streamlining incident response.
+[Learn more](/docs/alerts/monitors/create-monitor/#step-1-set-trigger-conditions).

 #### Automated playbooks